 - "Complete" [as used in Standard 509(a)] means accounting for the whole graduating class at any point a school uses statistics to provide information about the graduating class.
-If a school collects data about Statistic Z for 80% of the class, the school shall indicate the 20% non-response rate with respect to Statistic Z. - If a school claims or implies that information (e.g. a list of employers hiring its 20 graduates) is representative, and it is not, that information is incomplete, inaccurate, and misleading. - When publishing consumer information, a school shall consider its applicants' knowledge, beliefs, and cultural influences.
+If a school collects data about Statistic Z for 80% of the class, the school shall indicate the 20% non-response rate with respect to Statistic Z. - If a school claims or implies that information (e.g. a list of employers hiring its 20___graduates) is representative, and it is not, that information is incomplete, inaccurate, and misleading. - When publishing consumer information, a school shall consider its applicants' knowledge, beliefs, and cultural influences.
 These factors affect how consumers understand information.
-Schools shall apprise themselves of how their consumers think and make publication decisions with consumer thinking in mind. - Any "rate," such as a nine-month employment rate, must unambiguously identify how it was calculated. - Arguments that incomplete, inaccurate, or misleading information would not change consumer behavior are irrelevant to an analysis of whether Standard 509 has been violated.
-The fact that the information was published at all implies that it matters to consumers.
+Schools shall apprise themselves of how their consumers will interpret information and make publication decisions with consumer thinking in mind. - Any "rate," such as a nine-month employment rate, must unambiguously identify how it was calculated. - It is not a defense to argue that incomplete, inaccurate, or misleading information would not change consumer behavior; that the information was published at all implies that it matters to consumers.